schism-pl/vmmc/README.md

 The `protocol` argument describes the synthesis protocol that we are simulating.
 It has 3 fields, `chemical_potential_eq` and `interaction_energy_eq` are two equations that describe the chemical potential and interaction energy over the length of the simulation.
 Currently, these equations can have at max only 1 variable, and this variable is the time variable, counted in Megasteps (so t=1 is equivalent to 10e6 simulation steps).
-The `num_megasteps` field describes the length of the protocol, and therefore the simulation: for the below config, the simulation would end after 20\*10e6 steps.
+The `num_megasteps` field describes the length of the simulation.
+For the below config, the simulation would end after 20\*10e6 steps.

 The `shapes` argument describes the morphologies of the particles in the simulation.
 Each `shapes` entry describes one morphology (in the below example, there are two, a uniform 4 patch and a uniform 3 patch particle).
-If there is more than 1 morphology, the simulation uses a uniform mixture of the particles (non-uniform mixtures are not implemented, but can be easily).
+If there is more than 1 morphology, the simulation uses a uniform mixture of the particles (non-uniform mixtures are not implemented, but can be added easily).

 Each patch consists of a `radius` and `theta` (self-explanatory) as well as a `chemtype`, which describes the chemical selectivity of the patch, i.e., a `chemtype=0` patch can bond with a `chemtype=0` patch but not a `chemtype=1` patch.